cloudmesh-community/book/chapters/prg/python/python.md

 As you can see, the names are successfully filtered as we expected.

-In Python3, filter function returns a filter object or the iterator which gets lazily evaluated which means neither we can access the elements of the filter object with index nor we can use len() to find the length of the filter object.
+In Python, the filter function returns a filter object or the iterator which gets lazily evaluated which means neither we can access the elements of the filter object with index nor we can use `len()` to find the length of the filter object.